justinpallas/adv-it-defenses/README.md

 use outside the CLI.
 If you only provide `device_ids`, the concurrency defaults to their length.

+Each reconstruction subprocess also spins up R-SMoE's GUI listener; to avoid port collisions we automatically launch them on port `0` (let the OS choose) whenever parallel jobs are enabled.
+If you want to connect an external GUI, set `gui_port` in the config (or pass `--port` inside `extra_args`) so every run uses a known port.

 ```yaml
 defenses:
   - type: r-smoe